chmreid/2022-cloudformation-transclusion-pattern/Readme.md

-# CloudFormation Transclusion Pattern for Lambdas
+# CloudFormation Transclusion Pattern for Lambdas and SSM Automations

 This repository demonstrates a way of writing and organizing YAML documents for AWS CloudFormation in a way that keeps